 Day of Service at the National Constitution Center

-The National Constitution Center will honor Martin Luther King Jr. with a day-long commemoration on Monday, January 19.
-Throughout the day, enjoy $5 admission to the museum and access to special service projects, performances and activities, including readings of Dr. King's "I Have a Dream" speech.
+The National Constitution Center will honor Martin Luther King Jr. with a day-long commemoration on Monday, January 18.
+Throughout the day, enjoy $5 admission to the museum and access to special service projects, performances, educational programs and activities, including readings of Dr. King's "I Have a Dream" speech.
 The celebration is part of the National Constitution Center's series of Macy’s Family Days at the Constitution Center, courtesy of The Macy’s Foundation.

-Martin Luther King Weekend at Eastern State Penitentiary
+Martin Luther King, Jr. Weekend at Eastern State Penitentiary

 Eastern State Penitentiary honors Dr. Martin Luther King Jr. Day with special readings of King's "Letter from Birmingham Jail" during the holiday weekend.
-Listen to excerpts read from Dr. King's letter–written 50 years ago three times a day on Saturday, Sunday and Monday at 11:30 a.m., 1:30 p.m. and 3:30 p.m.
+Listen to excerpts read from Dr. King's letter three times a day on Saturday, Sunday and Monday at 11:30 a.m., 1:30 p.m. and 3:30 p.m.
 Children ages 7-12 can create artwork in response to the letter from 10:30 a.m. until 4:30 p.m. each day.
 The events are free and open to the public.
-Free tickets are available online here or at the door subject to availability.
+Free tickets are available online or at the door subject to availability.

 MLK Family Day at the National Museum of American Jewish History

-Admission to the National Museum of American Jewish History will be free all day as the museum commemorates the legacy of Dr. Martin Luther King Jr. Enjoy live music, an art project led by Fleisher Art Memorial and a screening of the PBS documentary series Eyes on the Prize: America's Civil Rights Movement.
+Admission to the National Museum of Jewish History will be free all day as the museum commemorates the legacy of Martin Luther King, Jr. Enjoy multiple storytelling sessions and craft-making geared toward younger kids.
+There will also be an ongoing screening of the PBS documentary series Eyes on the Prize: America's Civil Rights Movement.

 Martin Luther King, Jr. Day at the National Liberty Museum

-The National Liberty Museum will celebrate Martin Luther King Day with free museum admission and a variety of themed events all day long on Monday, January 19.
-Beginning at 10 a.m, check out the museum’s exhibitions on a self-guided tour and learn about the number of heroes of liberty present in the exhibitions, including Martin Luther King Jr..
+The National Liberty Museum will celebrate Martin Luther King Day with pay-what-you-wish museum admission and a variety of themed events all day long on Monday, January 18.
+Beginning at 10 a.m., check out the museum’s exhibitions through a self-guided tour or with a custom-made scavenger hunt that walks you through Civil Rights-related education present in the exhibitions.